Expert Home Buyers Reports for Homes in Scotland

 Why Should I Get a Home or Flat Buyers Report in Scotland?

 The home report, which is a simple document that all sellers must obtain, only details a property’s overall condition.
 The Scheme 2 home buyers report, on the other hand, uncovers potentially costly defects.
-It also provides an overall cost-estimate for the required repairs.

 Our chartered surveyors compile the report by inspecting every accessible and visible area of the property you’re thinking of purchasing.
 They can uncover issues ranging from problematic roofs to damp and wet rot.